MrEdwards007/TurboDiffusion/README.md

 #### Model Merging

 The parameter updates from SLA training can be merged into rCM checkpoints using `turbodiffusion/scripts/merge_models.py`, enabling rCM to perform sparse attention inference.
+Specify `--base` as the rCM model, `--diff_base` as the pretrained model, and `--diff_target` as the SLA-tuned model.

 ## Roadmap